 In the Company's goodwill impairment testing, if the carrying amount of a reporting unit is greater than its fair value, impairment may be present.
 Estimates made by management in performing its impairment testing may impact whether or not an impairment charge is necessary and the magnitude of the corresponding impairment charge to the extent one is recorded.
 The Company uses multiple valuation approaches in its impairment testing, each of which requires estimates to arrive at an estimate of fair value.
 For the Company's reporting units that are stable businesses and have a history of generating positive operating income and cash flows, the Company relies on a multiple of earnings approach to assess fair value.
 The material assumptions used to value a reporting unit using this approach are the reporting units' estimated financial performance for the remainder of the year and the applicable multiple to apply to earnings before interest, taxes, depreciation and amortization ("EBITDA").
 The estimated financial performance for the remainder of the year is based on the Company's internal forecasting process.
 To determine the EBITDA multiple, the Company obtains information from third parties on EBITDA multiples observed for recent acquisitions and other transactions in the marketplace for comparable businesses.
-The Company also evaluates the EBITDA multiples of publicly traded companies that are in the same industry and are comparable to each reporting unit and compares the EBITDA multiples of the publicly traded companies to the multiples used by the Company to estimate the fair value of each reporting unit.
-The Company evaluates the EBITDA multiples used to value the reporting units relative to the Company's market capitalization plus an equity control premium.
-The equity control premium is defined as the sum of the individual reporting units' estimated market values compared to the Company's market value, with the sum of the individual values typically being larger than the market value of the Company.
+The Company also evaluates the EBITDA multiples used by the Company to estimate the fair value of each reporting unit.
+The Company evaluates the EBITDA multiples used to value the reporting units relative to the Company's market value, with the sum of the individual values typically being larger than the market value of the Company.
 The Company considers premiums paid by acquirers of comparable businesses to determine the reasonableness of the implied control premium.